ed-asriyan/rkn-server-deploy/README.md

 ## GH Pages
 Serves static content:
 * static html pages with installation instructions.
-The user is provided with a private instruction link with a personal ShadowSocks configuration, which the user uses once to install the ShadowSocks configuration
+The user is provided with a private instruction link with a personal vless
+[subscription URL](https://hiddify.com/app/URL-Scheme), which the user uses once to install the vless configuration
-* personal dynamic ShadowSocks configuration json files ([SIP008](https://shadowsocks.org/doc/sip008.html)) for each client, which is used by ShadowSocks client each time before connecting to a ShadowSocks server
+* personal vless [subscription files](https://hiddify.com/app/URL-Scheme) for each client, which is used by Hiddify to refresh list of available servers

+Playbook: [users-configs.yml](./users-configs.yml).
+It just renders files locally, the should be uploaded got GitHub Pages using
+Actions.

 ## Metrics
 It is a single linux host with the prometheus installed.
 Users do not access this host.
 Host may have no domain name.